Pack Your Gym Bag: Our Best Post-workout Pieces

 1. Super sweaty (spin class, hot yoga)

 If you’ve ever had to put your sports bra in a baggie, you know what kind of workout we’re talking about—even a cold shower won’t cool you off entirely.
 You’ll want a lightweight, sleeveless, zip-and-done dress that won’t get dark spots if you’re still, um, a little damp.
-The Giovanna is a polished option, especially for petites, as are the Kira and the Shirley (shown above).
-If you’re taller, go for the Annie, the Pauline, or the Nisa.
-All are made from a stretchy, breathable blend that dries quickly and holds its shape—whether it’s been squashed in a duffel or worn for twelve hours straight.
+The Lydia is a polished option, especially for petites, as is the Emily and the Shirley.
+If you’re taller, go for the Annie, or the Aditi.
+These are both made from a stretchy, breathable blend that dries quickly and holds its shape—whether it’s been squashed in a duffel or worn for twelve hours straight.
 In case you get chilly later, keep a jardigan close at hand.

 2. Medium sweaty (dance class, weight-lifting)